JAC-CS-Game-Programming-F25/project-gregyslav-productions/README.md

 ## ✒️ Description

-Our game is a roguelike top-down shooter, where you control a speceship and fight bosses.
+Our game is a roguelike top-down shooter, where you control a spaceship and fight bosses.
 You control a small space ship, which you can move on the screen with wasd, while it shoots automatically.

 The boss has a healthbar on the top of the screen, and the player has a healthbar in a bottom corner.